satyamkadlag1122/satyamkadlag1122/README.md

   </a>
 </p>

-- 🔭 I’m currently working on **Data Analytics Projects using SQL, Python, Excel, and Power BI**

-- 🌱 I’m currently learning **Advanced Power BI, Business Analysis, Data Visualization, and Statistics**
+- 🌱 I’m currently learning **Advanced Power BI, Business Analysis and Statistics**

 - 👨‍💻 All of my projects are available on **GitHub**